-Great product packaging design is the first tangible experience your customer has with your product.
+Great product packaging design is your customer’s first tangible experience with your product.
 In many cases, it’s what draws them to your product in the first place.

 Product packaging can make or break product sales.
 It’s no wonder that marketers and business owners commonly ask:

 - What is good packaging design?

 - How important is packaging design?